 As you can see, there are plenty of options when it comes to the best free email services, from Gmail to Outlook.
 It’s important, however, to create a strong password and save it in a password manager like Secrets.
 Monitoring your internet performance to troubleshoot receiving and sending emails can be easily done with WiFi Explorer.

 You can also manage your contacts and review interactions with them through apps like BusyContacts.
-Finally, don’t forget to try using a separate email app, such as Canary Mail for extended privacy and an effortless email workflow.
+Finally, don’t forget to try using a separate email app, such as Canary Mail for extended privacy and an effortless email workflow and Spark Mail for a clean and organized inbox.

-Best of all, Secrets, WiFi Explorer, BusyContacts, and Canary Mail, are all available absolutely free through the seven-day trial of Setapp, a platform with a curated collection of outstanding tools for Mac and iOS.
+Best of all, Secrets, WiFi Explorer, BusyContacts, Canary Mail, and Spark Mail are all available absolutely free through the seven-day trial of Setapp, a platform with a curated collection of outstanding tools for Mac and iOS.
 Browse the apps in the Setapp collection and find the right ones to help tackle any task you can imagine.